Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 </YubiKeyPolicies>
 ```

-Denying certificate requests for ECC keys with a Yubikey with firmware version prior to 5.7.0 (these have a vulnerability, see <https://www.yubico.com/support/security-advisories/ysa-2024-03/> for more details).
+Denying certificate requests for ECC keys with a YubiKey with firmware version prior to 5.7.0 (these have a vulnerability, see <https://www.yubico.com/support/security-advisories/ysa-2024-03/> for more details).

 ```xml
 <YubiKeyPolicies>